dziermanfelix/zierfx/AUTH_SETUP.md

 ### Logout

-- Click "Logout" in the menu (only visible when logged in)
-- Or navigate to any protected route and you'll be redirected to login
+- Navigate to any protected route when not logged in and you'll be redirected to login page

-## Menu Bar Updates
+## Navigation Bar

-The menu bar now shows:

-- **When logged out**: "Login" link
-- **When logged in**: "Upload" link and "Logout" button
+The navigation bar shows consistent links across all pages:

+- **Home**
+- **Library**
+- **Tour**

+Additional features can be added to the navigation as needed.

 ## Code Structure